 Property, plant and equipment are stated at historical cost.
 The costs of additions and improvements are capitalized, while maintenance and repairs are charged to expense as incurred.
 Depreciation is provided using the straight line method over the following estimated useful lives:

 Machinery and equipment 11 years

-Furniture and equipment 10 years
+equipment

-Forklifts and tractors 5 years
+tractors

-Data processing equipment 5 years
+Data processing ng equipment 5 vears

 Leasehold improvements are amortized over the shorter of the lease term or the estimated life of the asset.